ebaauw/homebridge-soma/README.md

 - Polling the device every 5 minutes for _Battery Charging State_ and
 _Current Ambient Light Level_.
 Note that _Current Ambient Light Level_
 currently reports the raw value reported by the solar panel.
+- Polling the device every 5 minutes for triggers.
+- Enabling/disabling triggers.

 The `discover` and `probe` commands of the `ble` and `soma` command-line tools are functional.